The Masovian Voivode Application Process

 Sworn Polish translations

-Typically $40–$80 per document by a tłumacz przysięgły registered with the Polish Ministry of Justice.
-A full family package for a grandparent claim commonly runs $300–$700.
+Typically $30–$100 per page by a tłumacz przysięgły registered with the Polish Ministry of Justice.
+Most US vital records run 1–2 pages, and a full family package for a grandparent claim commonly runs $300–$700.

 USCIS / NARA records (if applicable)

 USCIS FOIA (Form G-1041) is free but slow (six months to two-plus years).
 NARA charges per-document copy fees.
-Many applicants order naturalization records well in advance of the consulate appointment.
+Many applicants order naturalization records well in advance of submitting to the consulate.

 For a personalized total based on your specific lineage, see the Polish citizenship cost calculator.